sluongng/git-care/README.md

 ## Features

-- **Pre-fetch objects**: Pre-fetching objects from upstream to hidden refs to pre-populate your git's Object Database(odb) with upstream objects in the background.
+- **Pre-Fetch objects**: Pre-fetching objects from upstream to hidden refs to pre-populate your git's Object Database(odb) with upstream objects in the background.
 This will accelerate your `git fetch` and `git pull`.

-- **Commit-graph refresh**: Rebuilding commit-graph split in the background in an incremental fashion.
-Help accerlerate operations require traverse git commit tree (i.e. `git log`)
+- **Commit-graph refresh**: Rebuilding commit-graph split in the background in an incremental fashion with Bloom filter included.
+Helps accelerate operations require traverse git commit tree (i.e. `git log`)

 - **Loose-objects packing**: Fetches and commits are immediately stored as delta compressed packfiles, more optimized for retrieving data as well as storage.
 Loose-objects are cleaned away after have been packed in a non-disruptive way.